cdiggins/plato/Plato.Collections/README.md

 ﻿# Plato.Collections

-Plato.Collections is a library of thread-safe  immutable collections for .NET 6 inspired by LINQ.
+Plato.Collections is a library of thread-safe immutable collections for .NET Standard 2.0 inspired by LINQ.

 The definition of the interfaces can be found at [Collections.cs](Collections.cs).

 ## About Plato

-Plato.Collections is written using [Plato](https://github.com/cdiggins/plato), a strict subset of C# 9 that leverages Roslyn source generators to enforce the rules, and add extra code.
+Plato.Collections is written using [Plato](https://github.com/cdiggins/plato), a strict subset of C# that leverages Roslyn source generators to enforce rules and add extra code.

 Plato enforces that code is pure functional.
 In other words classes are immutable and thread-safe and functions have no side-effects.